Leaflet: information for the user

 If you have any other doubts about the use of this product, ask your doctor or pharmacist.

-The tolerance to nitroglycerin is generally good.
+Tolerance to nitroglycerin is generally good.
 Headache is the most frequent side effect, especially when high doses are used.
-This side effect is usually counteracted with common pain relievers, although in particularly intense cases it may be necessary to reduce the dose or discontinue treatment.
+This effect is usually counteracted with common analgesics, although in particularly intense cases, it may be necessary to reduce the dose or interrupt treatment.

-Other possible side effects that appear, especially at the beginning of treatment, are: arterial hypotension (especially postural), weakness, tachycardia, dizziness, palpitations, hot flashes, dizziness, nausea, vomiting, and dermatitis.
+Other possible side effects that may appear, especially at the start of treatment, are: arterial hypotension (especially postural), weakness, tachycardia, fainting, palpitations, flushing, dizziness, nausea, vomiting, and dermatitis.
 Except for dermatitis, all of these are attributable to the pharmacological action of nitroglycerin.
-The doctor should be immediately informed of side effects and thus have the opportunity to suspend treatment with NITROFIX15mg, at least temporarily.
+The doctor should be immediately informed of side effects, and this will give them the opportunity to suspend treatment with NITROFIX 15 mg, at least temporarily.

-The local tolerance is also generally good.
-Occasionally, it presents, and always depending on the level of application, itching, stinging, and mild reactions of redness appear.
-However, these effects usually disappear a few hours after removing the patch without the need to take any other measures.
+Local tolerance is also generally good.
+Occasionally, itching, burning, and mild redness reactions may occur, and these are always dependent on the level of application.
+However, these effects usually disappear a few hours after removing the patch without the need for other measures.

-Do not use NITROFIX15mg if you observe visible signs of deterioration.
+Do not use NITROFIX 15 mg if you notice visible signs of deterioration.

 Composition of NITROFIX 15 mg

-The other components are, DURO-tak 872852, sorbitan monooleate, propylene glycol, low-density polyethylene oval film, transparent polyester film.
+The other components are DURO-tak 872852, sorbitan monooleate, propylene glycol, low-density polyethylene oval film, and transparent polyester film.

-Appearance of NITROFIX 15 mg and content of the packaging
+Appearance of NITROFIX 15 mg and package contents

-NITROFIX are transparent transdermal patches with a surface area of 20cm2and are presented in packaging of 7 or 30 transdermal patches.
+NITROFIX are transparent transdermal patches with a surface area of 20 cm2 and are presented in packages of 7 or 30 transdermal patches.

 ARAFARMA GROUP, S.A.